 Kenya does provide an exemption to the payment of the above duties and taxes.
-This exemption is provided to individuals returning to Kenya who have been living abroad and to those relocating to Kenya.
-In order to avail yourself of this exemption, though, you must meet the following requirements.
+This exemption is provided to individuals returning to Kenya who has been living abroad and to those relocating to Kenya.
+To avail yourself of this exemption, though, you must meet the following requirements.

 - The individual must be 18 years or older.

-- The individual must have been residing outside of Kenya for a period of at least two years.
+- The individual must have been residing outside of Kenya for at least two years.

 - During the two years before returning to or moving to Kenya, the individual must not have been in Kenya for an aggregate of 90 days or longer.